smhurf/lewagon_challenges/05-ML/05-Model-Tuning/Recap/README.md

 Have fun!

-To start the exercise, open `Bonus.ipynb` in `jupyter notebook` and follow the instructions.
+To start the exercise, open `recap.ipynb` in `jupyter notebook` and follow the instructions.

 🚀 Your turn!